ddnexus/irt/README.markdown

 You can also change a few configuration options in the ~/.irtrc file.
 The following are the defaults which should work quite well without any change:

+    # set this to true if your prompt get messed up when you use the history
+    # IRT.fix_readline_prompt = false

     # will open an interactie session if a test has diffs
     # IRT.irt_on_diffs = true